casidiablo/tako/README.md

 - You don't need to care about configure/maintain a server
 - It is easy to update/deploy the code

-There's one caveat though: AWS can be configured to run every N minutes; the minimum N is 5, so worst case scenario you receive the notifications 5 minutes after they were produced.
-Not a big deal for me, but worth taking into account.

 That said, all you have to do is create a new AWS lambda function and configure it to run every 5 minutes.
 The steps are slightly modified from [this guide](http://docs.aws.amazon.com/lambda/latest/dg/with-scheduled-events.html):

 0: Build a jar